 High School Residency: Studio 2

-Students applying to this program will need to communicate through their application materials an existing base of skills in one or more art mediums.
-Digital (CD) or printed portfolios should be submitted with your application to this program.
+Students applying to this program will need to communicate through their application materials an existing base of skills in one or more artistic media.

 - Architecture and design exercises with hands-on drawing and building projects inspired by Fallingwater

 - In-depth, scholarly discussions and applications of Wright's principles of organic architecture

 - Career awareness

 Participants will stay at High Meadow, an award-winning residence designed by AIA Gold Medalist architect Peter Bohlin, who is the founding principal of the firm Bohlin Cywinski Jackson.
 The property is situated within the 5,100-acre Bear Run Nature Reserve, which surrounds Fallingwater.
 High Meadow includes eight bedrooms, each with twin beds and a private bath as well as a kitchen and common areas for relaxing, dining and meeting.
 High Meadow’s setting, with its unsurpassed views of nearby Chestnut Ridge, is bound to inspire creativity.